CeresF3b/PC-Fixer---Windows-System-Maintenance-Toolkit/README.md

 ## Overview

 PC Fixer is a simple tool designed to maintain and optimize your Windows PC.
-Created by CeresF3B and enhanced by Trae AI, it performs various system maintenance tasks with just a few clicks.
+Created by CeresF3B, it performs various system maintenance tasks with just a few clicks.